 - Long-range planning, including work with the Planning Commission, to amend the Comprehensive Plan and subarea plans.

-The current City Council liaison to the Transportation Commission is Councilmember Janice Zahn.
-The Executive Secretary is Kevin McDonald, a principal planner in the Transportation Department.
+The current council liaison to the Transportation Commission is Councilmember Jared Nieuwenhuis.
+The executive secretary is Kevin McDonald, a principal planner in the Transportation Department.

-Regular meetings are scheduled for the second Thursday of the month at 6:30 p.m.
-Due to COVID-19 precautions, meetings are being held virtually until further notice.
-For details on how to access virtual meetings, check the Transportation Commission meeting agenda for the specific meeting you wish to attend.
-An additional monthly meeting may be needed if the commission's workload warrants, in which case it will be held on the fourth Thursday of the month.
-In-person meetings (once they resume) are held in City Hall Conference Room 1E-113.
+The Transportation Commission meets on the second Thursday of the month at 6:30 p.m.
+For details on how to access the meetings, check the Transportation Commission meeting agenda for the specific meeting you wish to attend.
+An additional monthly meeting may be needed if the commission's workload warrants it, in which case it will be held on the fourth Thursday of the month.
+In-person meetings are held in City Hall conference room 1E-113.